Written by, Bojana Atanasovska

 Unfortunately, a gender pay gap is noticeable both regionally and nationwide.

-As expected, younger people earn less than their elders as they are more willing to take jobs that pay less, such as apprenticeship and entry-level positions.
+As expected, younger people earn less than their elders.
+This is so because they are more willing to take jobs that pay less, such as apprenticeship and entry-level positions.

-Salaries go down after workers reach a certain age, though, with those over 60 earning £28,854 a year, or 7k less than the highest-paid generation of 40 to 49 year-olds.
+Salaries go down after workers reach a certain age.
+Those over 60 earn £28,854 a year, or 7k less than the highest-paid generation of 40 to 49 year-olds.

 Did you know that over 50% of Brits plan on working after reaching the State Pension Age?

-In the UK, finance and insurance provides the highest wages for workers with an average salary of £43,821.
+In the UK, finance and insurance provide the highest wages for workers with an average salary of £43,821.
 It is followed by the Energy sector (£42.5k) and Mining (£42.4k).

 On the other end of the spectrum is the Accommodation & Food Services, an industry known for paying low wages—here the average salary is £22,779.

-In the capital, Finance and Banking is the highest-paying industry witn average salaries of £80,203.
-Next is Management & Business where London salaries average £76,688 and Law with average wages of £75,827 a year.
+Finance and Banking is the highest-paying industry, with average salaries of £80,203.
+Management & Business is next, where London salaries average £76,688.
+Law is third, with average wages of £75,827 a year.

 Listed below are the top 3 highest paying jobs in the UK and the average London salary for the same positions.